YiweiMao/YiweiMao.github.io/_posts/2020-02-15-error_correction.md

 K := \frac{n}{m}
 $$
 and this measures the efficiency of the encoding.
 Redundancy is also a method of generating sparse decompositions of signals and this is known as compressed sensing.
-A comprehensive list of papers in this field can be found at [compressedsensing.com](compressedsensing.com).
-This method has applications in computed tomography because image reconstruction can be formulated as a compressed sensing problem (Yu and Wang 2007).
+A comprehensive list of papers in this field can be found at [links](compressedsensing.com).
+This method has applications in computed tomography because image reconstruction can be formulated as a compressed sensing problem[^1] (Yu and Wang 2007).

 A core part of encoding information into the redundant bits is the idea of parity.

-## Parity
+# Parity

 In the context of binary numbers, parity refers to the number of 1's that appear in the binary representation.
 Parity can be encoded by a single bit, for instance the $n^{th}$ bit $b_n$, so that the whole bit string $b_n b_{n-1} \dots b_2 b_1$ contains an even number of 1's.
 The parity bit is set to 1 if there are an odd number of 1s in the preceding $n-1$ bits, and set to 0 otherwise: